Scope and Contents note

 Conditions Governing Use note

 It is the responsibility of the researcher to obtain any necessary copyright clearances.
-Permission to publish material from The National Independence Day Festival and Parade records must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.
+Permission to publish material from the Clinton F. Larson papers must be obtained from the Supervisor of Reference Services and/or the L. Tom Perry Special Collections Board of Curators.

 Clinton F. Larson (1919-1994) was a respected and prolific Mormon writer.
 He is especially known for his poetry and plays.
 He was also an English professor at Brigham Young University for 38 years.

 Clinton F. Larson, BYU English Professor and poet-in-residence for thirty-eight years, dedicated serious effort to the craft of poetry.
 Author of several volumes of poems, including The Lord of Experience, Counterpoint, The conversions of God, Centennial Portraits, Selected Poems of Clinton F. Larson, and Sunwind, he was also a prolific playwright.
 Most of his plays are poetic dramas and range from serious religious works (The Mantle of the Prophet) to satirical comedies underscoring the foibles of modern times, to children's fantasies.

 During the 1960s Larson wrote the narrative for The Illustrated Stories from the Book of Mormon, a sixteen-volume work.
 Other achievements include editing with William Stafford Modern Poetry of Western America and, with Andre Maurois, La Poesie Contemporaine aux Etats-Unis.